 The rules for Medicare reimbursement of telemedicine services are clear and are becoming progressively more inclusive of medical services each year.
 However, service delivery must include live interactive video sessions.
-The other key restrictions are that eligible sites for patient access must be at specific health care facilities and that they must be located in rural areas or in non-urban communities designated as Health Professional Shortage Areas.
+The other key restrictions are that eligible sites for patient access must be at specific health care facilities and that they must be located either in underserved rural areas designated as Health Professional Shortage Areas or in a county without a sizeable city designated as a Metropolitan Statistical Area.